nablarch/nablarch-document/en/application_framework/adaptors/mail_sender_thymeleaf_adaptor.rst

 --------------------------------------------------
 In standard e-mail process using Thymeleaf, the subject and body are described in one template.

-In standard e-mail process using Thymeleaf, the subject and body are described in one template.
 The subject and body are separated by lines called delimiters.
 The default delimiter is ``---`` (three single-byte hyphens).

 An example of the template is shown below.